rtbrick/bngblaster/docsrc/sources/install.rst

 Installation
 ============

-The BNG Blaster should run on any modern linux distribution but is primary tested on Ubuntu 18.04, 20.04 and 22.04 LTS.
+The BNG Blaster should run on any modern Linux distribution but is primarily tested on Ubuntu 18.04, 20.04 and 22.04 LTS.

 Install Ubuntu
 --------------